nilern/seqex-talk/script.md

 * So to get the continuation we need to CPS convert the parsers manually
 * Explain code

-# CPS Unit & FUnctor Parsers
+# CPS Unit & Functor Parsers

 # CPS Parser for Kleene Star